dromologue/AcceleratedTeam/teamvalues.md

 # An open letter to my new team
 Hi.
-We don’t know each other well yet, and how this is all going to work out will unfold over time.
-It will take us a while to get the measure of each other and create real trust.
-If we are to do great things, trust is more important than anything else.
-So, as our journey begins, I would like to outline what I think the job of a (1) leader, (2) manager, (3) team member and (4) technologist is and make these commitments to you.
+As our journey begins, I would like to outline what I think the job of a (1) leader, (2) manager, (3) team member and (4) technologist should be.
+These aspirations are the basis of everything we will build together.
 We are all technologists and members of a team.
 Some of you are managers.
-Give some thought to how these commitments apply in your teams.
+Give some thought to how these commitments might apply in your teams.
 We must all be effective leaders of the continued improvement that we seek for our teams and organisation.
-I look forward to discussing these with you.
-Holding me and yourself accountable for those we agree will form the basis of our working agreements will be a foundation of trust that we will rely on in the coming months.
+I look forward to discussing these with you and you joining me in evolving them to represent OUR TEAM and what we want to achieve together.

 ## Commitments of a Leader